anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 ### `Mutex<T>`

 A mutual exclusion primitive useful to protect data shared across threads.
 The Mutex provides interior mutability via **references** in a thread safe way, since the access to the inner value is properly synchronized.
-We can compare Mutex to RefCell because both provide a similar dynamic run-time borrowing, but Mutex blocks the thread waiting for the lock instead of panicking.
+We can compare `Mutex` to `RefCell` because both provide a similar _dynamic run-time borrowing_, but mutexes block the thread waiting for the lock instead of panicking.

-The internal data can be accessed via the lock method, which returns a MutexGuard.
+The internal data can be accessed via the lock method, which returns a `MutexGuard`.
 This guard can be treated like a pointer to the inner value.
 Holding a guard is a proof that the inner data is being accessed only by the (unique) holder of the guard.
-When the guard is dropped, other lock() calls can access the inner value.
-MutexGuards has a lifetime >= of the original Mutex, so the mutex cannot be moved/dropped until all guards are dropped.
+When the guard is dropped, other lock() calls can access the inner value. `MutexGuard`s has a lifetime >= of the original `Mutex`, so the mutex cannot be moved/dropped until all guards are dropped.

 | Type | Provides | Accessors | Panics| Send | Sync |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | `Mutex<T>` | References (&/&mut) | `.lock()` <br><sub>to get the MutexGuard</sub> <br><br> `.deref()`<br>`.deref_mut()`<br> <sub>on the MutexGuard</sub> | Never, blocks until<br> the lock is freed | ✅<br><sub>(if T is Send)</sub> | ✅<br><sub>(if T is Send)</sub> |

 #### Safety Notes
-<p>1) Returned guards are checked via dynamic borrowing.
+1\) Returned guards are checked via dynamic borrowing.
 There is no way we can obtain more than one guard at the same moment.
-2) Mutex is Send + Sync only if the internal T is Send: if T is Send there's no problem in moving the Mutex and using it at different times (because T is itself Send and can be used in different threads at different times safely).
-If T is not Send, T could end up being used in different threads, invalidating the Send safety limit imposed on it.
-3) Sync on T is not influent: the data is accessed from one thread at a time in any case.</p>
+2) `Mutex` is Send + Sync only if `T` is Send: if `T` is Send there's no problem in moving the `Mutex` and using it at different times (because `T` is itself Send and can be used in different threads at different times safely).
+If `T` is not Send, `T` could end up being used in different threads, invalidating the Send safety limit imposed on it.
+3) Sync on `T` is not influent: the data is accessed from one thread at a time in any case.